 The symmetric group $S_{n}$ acts on $\M_{0,n}$ by permuting the points, and symmetric divisors often play a key role.
 Let $S_{\x}$ denote the symmetrization of $L_{\x}$, that is, $S_{\x} := \bigotimes_{\sigma \in S_{n}} L_{\sigma \x} $.
 We call the cone generated by these the \textit{symmetrized GIT cone}, and denote it $\SGC$.
 We give a conjectural list of extremal rays of $\SGC$ and give an example showing that $\SGC$ is strictly smaller than the symmetric nef cone.

 Thus, the $L_{\x}$ and $S_{\x}$ do not completely describe the Mori theory of $\M_{0,n}$.
 Nevertheless, they contain many geometrically interesting divisors, including the classes $\psi_i$ and $\kappa\equiv K+\Delta$, (see Sections~\ref{sec:psi-is-GIT} and \ref{rewriteAalpha}) and we believe these cones are very useful for the study of $\M_{0,n}$.
 One major advantage is a simple and explicit way of computing them that we give.
 As an illustration, we reprove a result of Simpson and Fedorchuk--Smyth, also recently proved by Kiem--Moon (after the preprint version of this paper appeared).

-Matt Simpson proved the following results in his dissertation: Assume the $S_n$-equivariant Fulton Conjecture (which is known for $n \leq 24$ \cite{Gib}).
-If certain divisors $A_{\alpha}$ (defined below) on $\M_{0,n}$ are nef, then the log canonical models of the pair $(\M_{0,n}, \Delta)$ can be identified either as $\M_{0,\beta}$ for symmetric sets of weights $\beta$ or as $(\Pro^{1})^{n} \dblq \SL(2)$ with the symmetric linearization (cf. \cite{Simp} Corollary 2.3.5, Theorem 2.4.5.)
-Simpson then proves that these divisors $A_{\alpha}$ are F-nef (\cite{Simp} Proposition 2.4.6).
+Matthew Simpson proved the following results in his dissertation: Assume the $S_n$-equivariant Fulton Conjecture (which is known for $n \leq 24$ \cite{Gib}).
+If certain divisors $A_{\alpha}$ (defined below) on $\M_{0,n}$ are nef, then the log canonical models of the pair $(\M_{0,n}, \Delta)$ can be identified either as $\M_{0,\beta}$ for symmetric sets of weights $\beta$ or as $(\Pro^{1})^{n} \dblq SL(2)$ with the symmetric linearization (cf. \cite{SimpA} Corollary 2.3.5, Theorem 2.4.5.)
+Simpson then proves that these divisors $A_{\alpha}$ are F-nef (\cite{SimpA} Proposition 2.4.6).
 Using the $S_{n}$-equivariant Fulton conjecture again, this yields as a corollary that the log canonical models are indeed the spaces claimed.

 In Section \ref{rewriteAalpha}, we express Simpson's divisors $A_{\alpha}$ as explicit effective combinations of a small number of the $L_{\x}$.
 In particular, this proves that Simpson's $A_{\alpha}$ are nef without using the $S_{n}$-equivariant Fulton Conjecture.
 This removes one of his two uses of the $S_{n}$-equivariant Fulton Conjecture.
 In Section \ref{amplesection}, we prove that $A_{\alpha}$ is ample on the appropriate $\M_{0,\beta}$, removing Simpson's second use of the $S_{n}$-equivariant Fulton Conjecture.